hc-sc/edb/README.md

 Enter command `npm start` at the repository directory.

-## Creating the Electorn App package
+## Creating the Electron App Installer package

-TBD
+After cloning the repo execute 'npm run build' to generate clean installer with lint called first.

+Generated installer located at 'dist' folder of the project folder; one unpacked executable version under 'dist' for testing.
+(In Windows, the folder named 'dist/win-unpacked').

+Execute 'npm run build:no-lint' to generate clean installer without lint.

 Let [me](https://github.com/jhaydt) know if you have any problems.